Why Shop Local?

 3. Unique Businesses Create Character & Prosperity.
 The unique character of your local community is defined in large part by the business that resides there, and that plays a big factor in your overall satisfaction with where you live and the value of your home and property.

 4. Environmental Impact Is Reduced.
-Small local business usually set up shop in the town/village center, providing a centralized variety that is much friendlier to a community’s walk score than out of town shopping malls.
+Small local businesses usually set up shop in the town/village center, providing a centralized variety that is much friendlier to a community’s accessibility than out of town shopping malls.
 This generally means contributing less to sprawl, congestion, habitat loss and pollution.

 5. Most New Jobs Are Provided By Local Businesses.
 Small local businesses are the largest employers nationally.
 Plus the more jobs you have in your local community the fewer people are going to have to commute which means more time and less traffic and pollution.